andrewabrahamian/andrewabrahamian/README.md

 I am also a graduate of [UC Berkeley's Master's in Information & Data Science program](https://www.ischool.berkeley.edu/programs/mids) where I specialized in NLP, ML systems engineering, and generative AI.

-On my GitHub, you'll find academic and personal projects.
+On my GitHub, you'll find my personal projects.

-If you're interested in learning more about my academic and professional experience, take a look at my [resume](https://github.com/andrewabrahamian/personal/blob/main/Andrew%20Abrahamian%20-%20Resume%20(25-02-17).pdf).
+If you're interested in learning more about my academic and professional experience, take a look at my [resume](https://github.com/andrewabrahamian/personal/blob/main/Andrew%20Abrahamian%20-%20Resume%20(25-04-30).pdf).

 <!--
 **andrewabrahamian/andrewabrahamian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.